 7 years’ experience counselling in a Lincolnshire doctors’ practice

-I have a BA Hons degree and Post Graduate Certificate in Education and have worked in various roles in schools in Reading, Leicester and Peterborough.
+I have a BA Hons degree awarded by the University of Leeds and a Post Graduate Certificate in Education.
+I have worked in various roles in schools in Reading, Leicester and Peterborough.

 Continuing professional development courses that I have attended most recently are listed below (most recent first):